16 Weeks Pregnant – Your Baby Can Make Faces

-It's growing time!
-When you are 16 weeks pregnant your baby will begin increase in size dramatically.
-Right now, your little one is about the size of a big avocado, approximately 4.5 inches long and 3.5 ounces.
+The fetal age of your baby is now 14 weeks.
+It’s growing time!
+When you are 16 weeks pregnant your baby will begin to increase in size dramatically.
+Right now, your little one is about the size of a big avocado, approximately 4.5 inches long (11.5 cm) and 3.5 ounces (100 gram).

 With all this growing, your little one may be getting a little snugger inside of you and if you haven’t felt any movement yet, you will shortly.